Elizabeth Warren rips into Obama's SEC chief

 "For years ...
 Mary Jo White has refused to develop a political spending disclosure rule despite her clear authority to do so, and despite unprecedented and overwhelming investor and public support for such a rule," Warren wrote in a letter to Obama.
 She claimed White is "ignoring the SEC's core mission of investor protection."

+Corporations can not make contributions directly to political candidates.
+They can give unlimited amounts to Super PACs, but those contributions are disclosed to the Federal Election Commission.

-Warren said that "corporations are flooding our elections with millions of dollars in secret political contributions."
+However, advocacy groups known as 501(c) organizations are not required to disclose the source of their funding.
+Warren charges that "corporations are flooding our elections with millions of dollars in secret political contributions."

 She also complained that the SEC has yet to put rules into effect as required by Dodd-Frank, the law that overhauled regulation of Wall Street following the 2008 meltdown in financial markets.